 Fasting readings before breakfast, post-prandial two hours after meals, HbA1c every three months.
 The regimen is clear; the calendar is the hard part.

 Set this reminder on WhatsAppTo set a blood sugar check reminder on WhatsApp, text NagMeLater "Remind me every day at 7am to take my fasting sugar reading", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 First thing, before breakfast.